Enhanced radio emission between a galaxy cluster pair: Conclusions

-To conclude, the newly discovered radio emission in \cl\ highlights the presence of nonthermal phenomena in-between a cluster pair, likely driven by turbulence injected shortly after pericenter passage.
+To conclude, the newly discovered radio emission in \cl\ highlights the presence of nonthermal phenomena in-between a cluster pair, likely driven by turbulence injected during the cluster-cluster encounter.
 This work contributes to the growing effort to investigate the properties of diffuse radio emission in the Universe beyond the denser ICM regions typically probed by observations by targeting systems with multiple cluster components.
 This field is likely to flourish with the advent of next-generation facilities, with the \ska\ leading the way.